MicrosoftDocs/entra-docs/docs/identity/users/groups-naming-policy.md

 We recommend that you use attributes that have values filled in for all users in your organization and don't use attributes that have long values.

-### Custom-blocked words
+### Custom blocked words

 A blocked word list is a comma-separated list of phrases to be blocked in group names and aliases.
 No substring searches are performed.
-An exact match between the group name and one or more of the custom-blocked words is required to trigger a failure.
+An exact match between the group name and one or more of the custom blocked words is required to trigger a failure.
 Substring search isn't performed so that users can use common words like "Class" even if "lass" is a blocked word.

 Blocked word list rules: